gauxs/sysd/hld/storage/README.md

    - mongo has in-memory capabilities
    - both dynamo and mogo provides eventual consistency but dynamo provides immediate consistency for read operations and mongo provides for write operations
    - use document store DB if we have lot of structures in the data and lot of queries needs to be built on the data we can use this.
 Example: catalog system of amazon
+   - inshort, MongoDB and CouchDB provide a SQL-like language to perform complex queries.
+DynamoDB supports both key-values and documents.
+Document stores provide high flexibility and are often used for working with occasionally changing data.

 ### [Search Engines](https://db-engines.com/en/ranking/search+engine)